actionprojecteu/azotea-client/README.md

 # FITS Support

 AZOTEA now supports reading and computing statistics from RAW images taken from astrocameras which write their output in FITS format.
-A previous FITS keywords pre-processing is needed, so that AZOTEA can smoothly read metadata without having to deal with FITS software idiosyncrasies.
+A previous FITS keywords pre-processing step is needed, so that AZOTEA can smoothly read metadata without having to deal with FITS software idiosyncrasies.

 Detailed information on this pre-porcessing step can be found in the [AZOFITS documentation](https://github.com/actionprojecteu/azotea-client/blob/main/FITS.md).